Einstein Field Equations

 Einstein writing Einstein Field Equations

 Because the Einstein tensor depends on the metric tensor, you can rewrite the EFE as a set of nonlinear partial differential equations whose solutions are the components of the metric tensor itself.
 Once you have the metric, you can trace out the paths that particles and light follow through curved spacetime using the geodesic equation.
+Gravity, in this picture, isn’t a force at all.
+It’s the natural consequence of objects following the straightest possible paths through curved geometry, a concept that connects directly to the four fundamental forces of nature.

 Mathematical form of the Einstein field equations